ChillarAnand/avilpage.com/posts/2020/05/tips-on-improving-kubectl-productivity.md

 $ kubectl logs -f pod/hello-world-79d794c659-tpfv2
 ```

 When the app gets updated, the name of pod also updates.
+If your shell has auto completion feature, it will autocomplete to previous name.

-So, instead of using pod name, we can use pod labels.
+So, instead of using pod name, we can use pod labels as mentioned below.

 ```sh
 $ kubectl describe pod -l=hello-world

 $ kubectl logs -f -l=pod/hello-world
 ```

+We run the command once and next time shell will show autocomplete and we can use that directly.

 ### Kubectl Tools